-The Company is exposed to market risk through its investment in equity securities.
-Many of these investments are in companies which do business in different countries and accordingly, the market value of these securities is subject to foreign currency risk as well as many other risk factors inherent in equity investments.
+The Company is exposed to other price risk through its investment in equity securities.
 These risks are mitigated by using two investment managers, each of whom manages a diversified portfolio of securities.

 The Company's exposure to risks is also addressed in the Company's Annual Information Form.